Changing Dashboard Cluster Lights

 Which SMD LEDs should be replaced?

-As a rule, these are always the LEDs that are placed around the speedometer needles.
-In most cases, and therefore also here with the F30 3 SMD LEDs installed per speedometer cable.
-These should also be replaced.
-In principle, the speedometer assembly is the same for all F models.
-What you must not forget is the Mark the minus poles of the LEDs on the circuit board.
-SMD LEDs have plus and minus and will not work if they are soldered in upside down later.
+Typically, these are the LEDs that are placed around the dashboard needles.
+In most cases, including here with the F30, there are 3 SMD LEDs per speedometer wire.
+These are the ones that need to be replaced.
+In principle, the speedometer construction is the same for all F models.
+What you must not forget is to mark the negative poles of the LEDs on the circuit board.
+SMD LEDs have both positive and negative sides and will not work if soldered in the wrong direction later.

 Change speedometer illumination: Which LEDs?